paolorosalesdev/mattchecker-project/README.md

 4. **Database Setup**
 - Open XAMPP and start **Apache** and **MySQL**
 - Go to phpMyAdmin: http://localhost/phpmyadmin
-- Create a database named: mattchecker_db
+- Create a database named: checker_db
-- Import the provided `mattchecker_db.sql` file using phpMyAdmin
+- Import the provided `checker_db.sql` file using phpMyAdmin

 5. **Configuration**
 - Open the project folder